-A prenuptial agreement may be declared invalid if:
+A prenuptial agreement may have a declaration as invalid if:

-- It is determined to be fundamentally unfair to one party.
+- It is fundamentally unfair to one party.

 - A party materially misrepresented important facts to induce the other party to sign.

-It is determined that one party was underage, or under a physical or mental disability that prevented him/her from understanding what they were signing.
+- A party had a physical or mental disability that prevented him/her from understanding what they were signing.

 What Is A Postnuptial Agreement in Georgia?

-A postnuptial agreement is the same as a prenuptial agreement but is signed after the parties are already married.
+A postnuptial agreement is the same as a prenuptial agreement but parties sign it after marriage.
 Postnuptial agreements may be useful when circumstances have changed, such as: